-I did everything as per the recipe, including all the tips I remembered from the mould cheese making course I attended, but things just didn’t go my my way.
+I did everything as per the recipe, including all the tips I remembered from the mould cheese making course I attended, but things just didn’t go my way.

 What a difference a week made.
 All of the centre was runny even when chilled, and the white rind was pungent and extremely strong in flavour.
 Kim was not a fan at all, and I could only handle the runny centre.
 The rind just left a lingering bitey taste in my mouth for what seemed like ages!
 Not very pleasant at all.
 Mind you, Butch and Holly thought that all their Christmas’s had come at once, because even though we didn’t like it, they wolfed it down and cleaned up the plate as well.

 It was like the Camembert had grown legs and wanted to escape.
-The stench of the over ripe Camembert flew through the entire house like a screeming banshee on speed.
-We had to open every door and window just to get rid of the odur.
-I then had the sorriful task of taking the remaining rounds of Camembert out to the wheelie bin just to get the offensive odur away from everyone.
+The stench of the over ripe Camembert flew through the entire house like a screaming banshee on speed.
+We had to open every door and window just to get rid of the odour.
+I then had the sorrowful task of taking the remaining rounds of Camembert out to the wheelie bin just to get the offensive odour away from everyone.
 Even the dogs didn’t follow me this time!

 Next, I had to remove all the other wheels of cheese from the cave and proceeded to desanitise every surface, tray and rack with lashings of white vinegar to kill any mould build up.
 I used a spray bottle filled with the vinegar and a clean sponge to complete the task.

 So the lesson in this story is to eat your Camembert young, and only use half of the milk that the Camembert recipe states and adjust all the other ingredients accordingly.
 Next time I will be removing the Camembert rounds from the ripening box at the 3 week make, wrapping in cheese wrap, and placing them in the normal fridge at 4°C to stop the ripening process.
-Hopefully that will solve the problem and produce some very edable cheese.
+Hopefully that will solve the problem and produce some very edible cheese.